Bruce Flegg: Political career

 He contested the seat of Petrie at the 1990 federal election, and in 1993 he contested the seat of Dickson which was ultimately delayed to a supplementary election due to the death of a candidate, but was defeated by the Labor candidate, Michael Lavarch.
 He was elected to the Legislative Assembly at the 2004 state election, replacing former Liberal leader David Watson in the safe Liberal seat of Moggill.
 He was immediately elected deputy leader of the Liberal Party upon his election, and succeeded Bob Quinn as leader in 2006.
+Early in his parliamentary career, Bruce Flegg was among the first MPs to raise concerns about Dr. Jayant Patel, dubbed ‘Dr. Death,’ whose negligence at Bundaberg Base Hospital led to patient deaths, contributing to the 2005 public inquiry that exposed systemic health failures.

 Leader of the Liberals (2006–07)

+Elected leader in August 2006, he faced a revolt from MPs, including Tim Nicholls and Jann Stuckey, who criticized his inability to unify the National-Liberal Coalition or challenge Premier Peter Beattie effectively.
 He had only been Liberal leader for a number of days when then-Premier Peter Beattie called the 2006 state election, which the conservative parties lost decisively.
 He faced wide criticism in the wake of the election defeat regarding his performance during the campaign, and faced speculation of a challenge from rival Tim Nicholls.
 Nicholls was unable to gain sufficient support to oust Flegg in a closely divided caucus, but following ongoing tension, Flegg resigned as leader on 4 December 2007 and was succeeded by compromise candidate Mark McArdle.
+In 2008, Flegg was investigated by the CMC for allegedly breaching electoral laws during the 2006 election, though later cleared.